-With several strategic acquisitions and divestures in the past few years, EMCORE has developed a strong business focus and comprehensive product portfolio in two main sectors: Fiber Optics and Photovoltaics.
+After completing several strategic acquisitions and divestures over the past few years, we have developed a strong business focus and comprehensive product portfolio in two main sectors: Fiber Optics and Photovoltaics.
 Our principal objective is to maximize shareholder value by leveraging our expertise in advanced compound semiconductor technologies to be a leading provider of high-performance, cost-effective product solutions in each of the markets that we serve.
 Key elements of our strategy include: